May Pen High School: History

 It is the philosophy of the Seventh-day Adventist Church that church schools should be established in many areas to educate the children of its members.
 It was this dream that drove Mrs. Lucille Christian-Bennett, the late Ms. Amy Stevenson and Mr. McIntyre and a few others to give birth to the May Pen Seventh Day Adventist church school in January 1954.

 The school's first classrooms were in the church building which was situated at the corner of Manchester Avenue and Church Street in May Pen.
 The records showed that on the first day of school, there was only one student who met with Mrs. H. Butler who was the principal.
 The growth was steady, if not rapid, and so in 1958 they had to add the high school section to take care of the students who had completed the elementary division.
 It was now called May Pen Academy to reflect its new status.
 Manchester Avenue became too busy and noisy for Sabbath services, and so property was purchased in the quiet "bushes" at 18a Bryants Crescent to relocate the church and the school came along to share the facilities.

 Co-existence became difficult for both institutions at this location so the new church building was constructed on Fernleigh Avenue and the school was left to continue its expansion at its present home.
 Nineteen sixty-three saw the school moving to a higher level of delivery with a larger student body.
 It was at this time that it had its second name change as May Pen High School came into being.
 The school went through major changes in the early nineteen eighties.
 The management was taken over by a group of Seventh Day Adventist members who believed in the education system of the church and the future of the institution.
 Many other changes took place in the operational structure, financing and an enlightened approach to education.

-Mission statement

-The Mission of May Pen High School is to provide all students with the ambience, personnel and equipment in order that they can be educated to acknowledge Christian virtues, respect for tolerance of mankind, the dignity of labour, love of nature and country and an undying thirst for knowledge.
-It is the aim that all students will become worthwhile contributors to the development of themselves and the whole human race.